Roman Republic: Social structure

-Slaves were simultaneously family members and family property.
-They could be bought, sold, acquired through warfare, or born and raised within their master's household.
-They could also buy their freedom with money saved or the offer of future services as a freedman or woman, and their sons could be eligible for citizenship; this degree of social mobility was unusual in the ancient world.
+Slaves could be bought, sold, acquired through warfare, or born and raised in slavery.
+There were no legal limits on the slave-owner's power over them.
+A few slaves were freed by their owners, becoming freedmen and in some circumstances citizens too.
+This degree of social mobility was unusual in the ancient world but itself limited; for example, freedmen were seen as permanently tainted, and their children could not become magistrates.
+Freedmen could play notable roles in various crafts and trades, particularly those who had been manumitted by the upper classes.
 Freed slaves and the master who freed them retained certain legal and moral mutual obligations.

-This was the bottom rung of one of Rome's fundamental social and economic institutions, the client-patron relationship.
-At the top rung were the senatorial families of the landowning nobility, both patrician and plebeian, bound by shifting allegiances and mutual competition.
+At the other extreme were the senatorial families of the landowning nobility, both patrician and plebeian, bound by shifting allegiances and mutual competition.
 A plebiscite of 218 forbade senators and their sons to engage in substantial trade or money-lending.
 A wealthy equestrian class emerged, not subject to the same trading constraints as senators.

+One of Rome's fundamental social and economic institutions was the client-patron relationship; its obligations were largely moral and social rather than legal, but permeated society, including in politics.